Lobbes Abbey: Decline

 After this period the fame of the abbey gradually declined, until the monastic revival originating from the Bursfelde Congregation brought fresh life in the 15th century.
 In 1569 Lobbes, St. Vaast's Abbey in Arras, and several other abbeys, were combined to form the Benedictine Congregation of Exempt Monasteries of Flanders.

 Dissolution

 In 1794, the last abbot, Vulgise de Vignron, and 43 monks were expelled from the monastery by French revolutionary troops.
+On 11 May the troops, commanded by General Louis Charbonnier, burnt down the abbey and its library, resulting in the loss of thousands of valuable manuscripts and books.
 Under the law of 2 September 1796 the abbey was dissolved.
 Most of the monastic buildings, including the abbey church of Saint Peter, were destroyed.
-The books and documents were burned.
 The former burial church of Saint Ursmarus survived as a parish church.
 A few other minor buildings were later incorporated into a railway station.

-Art historical significance

-The church of Saint Ursmarus is one of the oldest churches in Belgium.
-The oldest parts date from Carolingian or Ottonian times.
-The choir and crypt are in the Romanesque style and stand out by their simplicity.
-The crypt contains the tombs of Saint Ursmarus and Saint Erminus, as well as tombstones from other abbots.
-The westwork tower is a typical example of Mosan architecture.
-The pointed spire was added in the 19th century.

-From 1865 until 1870 the church was restored by the architect Eugène Carpentier, who rebuilt large sections of the church and removed all traces of earlier architectural work.

-The holdings of the Abbey library included a copy of Lobbes Bible completed in 1084 AD.
+The holdings of the Abbey library included the Lobbes Bible completed in 1084 AD.
 The Bible is now part of the Tournai Seminary.